guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 docker run -it --name blog -p 5000:80 -v /path/to/blog:/blog gblog:test /bin/zsh
 ```

-The command is mounting local blog repo on my Mac host to the container's `/blog`.
+The command mounts local blog repo on my Mac host to the container's `/blog`.
 What I have to do next is to `cd` to `/blog` in the container, and follow [instructions][2] to start Jekyll:

 ```bash
 gem install jekyll bundler